eclipse-iofog/iofog.org/content/docs/1.2.0/tools/iofogctl.md

 Now that we are connected to a live ioFog cluster, we can go ahead and do some introspection.

-Try to display individual resources or all resources within a namespaces with the get command:
+Try to display individual resources or all resources within a namespace with the get command:

 ```bash
 iofogctl get controllers